UofGSocialRobotics/anvil-data-processing/README.md

-ANVIL, it's a great video annotation tool but it lacks some functionality.
+ANVIL.
+It's a great video annotation tool but it lacks some functionality.
 This module addresses the fact that ANVIL produces pretty ugly (in my opinion) XML output, and currently lacks annotation-diff functionality (to compare two annotations of the same video).
-It also lacks the ability to code multiple overlapping attributes of the same type that may co-occur.
+It also lacks the ability to correlate multiple overlapping attributes of the same type that may co-occur.

 We've gotten around this by using four tracks of the same type in order to code up to four simultaneous instances of a particular attribute in a track (in our case, metaphors used in gesture).
 This tool can take one or two ANVIL annotation files and perform correlational statistics on either intra-annotation tracks, or inter-annotator agreement.

 # anvil-data-processing
-General purpose python tool to JSON-ify ANVIL and compare two separate annotation files to calculate inter-annotator agreement.
-Also provides inter-track correlation components (i.e. statistics on within-annotation track correlations).
+General purpose python tool to JSON-ify ANVIL, compare (and diff) two separate annotation files to calculate inter-annotator agreement, and provide inter-track correlation components (i.e. statistics on within-annotation track correlations).

 ## Usages
 ### Options
 ```
--f <filename>                           # input file (anvil file to be processed)
+-f1 [filename]                           # input file (anvil file to be processed)
+-f2 [filename]                           #  OPTIONAL: input file (anvil file to be processed if diffing files
--o <filename>                           # output file (will be created if does not already exist)
+-o [filename]                            # output file (will be created if does not already exist)
---comp_file <filename>                  # file to compare if want inter-annotator agreement
---correlate <track1> <track2> ...       # list of track names within file to calculate correlations between
+-spec [spec_filename]                    # name of file for either diff or correlation spec
+--diff [True | False]                    # default False.
+Diff f1 and f2 (spec must be provided)
+--correlate [True | False]               # default False.
+Correlate something about f1 (spec must be provided)
+--jsonify [True | False]                 # default False.
+Just build JSON
 ```

 ### Example: JSON-ifying data

 example usage of JSON-ifying ANVIL data
-`$ python countmetaphors.py -f annotator_1.anvil -o annotator_1.json`
+`$ python diff_correlate.py -f1 annotator_1.anvil -o annotator_1.json --jsonify True`

 ex. if Anvil data looks like this:
 ```